 - Get started.
 You begin by completing three stipulated degree courses as outlined on the degree requirements page.
 This coursework establishes your commitment and ability to perform well as a Harvard student.

 - Continue your studies, online and on campus.
-You can pursue most of your degree online, if you wish.
-But to fully experience Harvard, you are required to complete at least 16 credits (roughly four courses) on campus.
-Intensive three-week and weekend on-campus options available.
+As you progress through the program, you can choose from courses offered online and on campus, year round in the fall, spring, or summer.
+To fully experience Harvard, you are required to complete at least 16 credits (roughly four courses) on campus.
+Intensive three-week and weekend options available.

 Affordability is core to our mission.
-Our 2017–18 undergraduate tuition is $1,550 a course (an exception applies to courses in digital media and computer science, for which tuition is $2,700).
+Our 2018–19 undergraduate tuition is $1,700 per 4-credit course (an exception applies to courses in digital media and computer science, for which tuition is $2,750).
 To keep the path to admission affordable, three specific degree courses are offered for $1,000 each.